Defending You Against Federal Fish And Wildlife Violations

 - Killing an animal with an improper weapon or method

-By working with a premier criminal defense firm like Joseph S. Friedberg Chartered, anyone accused of a fish and wildlife violation will be sending a strong message that they will be ready to fight for their rights.
+By working with a premier criminal defense attorney like Joe Friedberg, anyone accused of a fish and wildlife violation will be sending a strong message that they will be ready to fight for their rights.